 Air Fryer Zucchini Fries have the crunch, the seasonings, and the scrumptiousness of French fries, but I think they taste better!!
-You can enjoy them as a snack or as a fabulous substitute for traditional fries!!
+Enjoy air fried zucchini as a snack or as a fabulous substitute for traditional fries!

-Are you a home gardener?
-If so, then this is absolutely the recipe for you!
+Are you a home gardener who grows zucchini?
+If so, then zucchini air fryer recipes are for you!

 Because come September, you will probably have a counter full of squash that you need to use or give away to all of your friends and neighbors (and their friends and neighbors).